 With a pinch of video, a dash of visuals, and a teaspoon of plain ol’ text, content continues to dominate the inbound marketing sector of healthcare.
 More than ever before, individuals are extra curious about their health and well being and are actively searching for credible, succinct information that they can act upon.
 “80 percent of Internet users, or about 93 million Americans, have searched for a health-related topic online.”
 So in order to reach these hungry individuals and make an impact on their lives, healthcare companies have to continually update their content across all touch points to provide relevant information, at the right time.

-To build an impressive content marketing strategy in the healthcare industry, these are 5 basic ingredients you must include:
+5 basic ingredients to build an impressive content marketing strategy in healthcare

 Goals.
 Goals.
 Goals.